 Student Life hosts a number of workshops and special events that are open to staff outside of the department.

-Learn from faculty, staff and students from across U-M through a series of videos addressing topics ranging from faculty leadership, student recruitment, community health and campus culture.
+You can also learn from faculty, staff and students from across U-M through a series of videos addressing topics ranging from faculty leadership, student recruitment, community health and campus culture.

 Programs at U-M